ccrandall/resume/README.md

+# Resume
-This is the source code for my only resume/portfolio site.
+This is the source code for my resume/portfolio site.
 I built it using Ruby, Jekyll, Grunt and Sass.